fuego96/gw2mi/README.md

 ###How To Configure
 **About Personalization**
-Use your favorite text editor to edit the first three lines of the **gw2mi.bat** file.
+Use your favorite plain-text editor to edit the first three lines of the **gw2mi.bat** file.
     `set win_user=john2`
     `set gw2_path=R:\Program Files\Guild Wars 2c`
     `set gw2_exe=gw2-64.exe`